kailo-beewell/kailo_beewell_dashboard_package/docs/package_maintenance.md

 When running your streamlit site with `streamlit run Home.py`, it will use the package version at the point you ran that command, so you will need to re-run that to get any updates from the package.

+It is important to constantly test and update code between the dashboard repositories if you make changes to the package code that would impact functioning - for example, changing a function or input names, requiring a new input in a function you're already using.
+I would recommend that you update it between the repositories immediately after you've finished making those changes (and not wait to update at the end, at which point you'll have made lots of changes and may not easily recall them all).

 ## Documentation

 If you create any new functions - or modify existing functions - you should create or modify the docstrings accordingly.
 Docstrings for this package and the accompanying dashboard repositories are formatted based on the [numpy docstring style guide](https://numpydoc.readthedocs.io/en/latest/format.html).